 Meditation is by far one of the best ways to practice self-care.
 It’s a time for you to slow down and focus solely on your own wellbeing.
 But as much as we would all love a beautiful meditation sanctuary like the one above, you don’t need one.
 Meditation can be done anywhere and it doesn’t have to take a long time.
-That’s why we love the meditation app Headspace.
-The guided meditations are only 10 minutes long, making them perfect to slot into your lunch break or commute.
+That’s why we love these meditation apps.
+The guided meditations range from 5 to 30 minutes, making them perfect to slot into your lunch break or commute.

 3. You have… 20 minutes

 Did you know that Oprah Winfrey’s number one hobby is taking a bubble bath?
 It may sound silly, but it’s no coincidence that one of the world’s most successful women loves luxuriating in the bathtub!
 It’s a fantastic way to show yourself the self-care you deserve, which can make you more productive in the long run.
 Fill up the tub, add in a splash of bubble bath, turn off the lights and light some scented candles.
 Whether you’d prefer to watch an episode of your favourite show or lie back and relax in silence, we guarantee your relaxation levels will soar.